Local Plans For Alternative Schools/Alternative Learning Programs and Maintaining Safe and Orderly Schools.

 (1) A school under the control of a local school administrative unit.

-(2) (Effective June 30, 2023) A school under the control of the State Board of Education, including schools operated under Article 9C of this Chapter.
+(2) A school for the deaf or blind operated under Article 9C of this Chapter.

 (3) A school under the control of The University of North Carolina.